Sagarika311/TicTacToe_Game/README.md

 A modern, responsive Tic-Tac-Toe game built with HTML, CSS, and JavaScript.
 Play against a computer AI with adjustable difficulty (Easy, Medium, Hard) or challenge a friend in Player vs. Player mode.

+## 📖 Description

+This project is a feature-rich implementation of the classic Tic-Tac-Toe game, designed with a modern user interface and engaging interactive elements.
+It offers two primary game modes: Player vs. Computer and Player vs. Player, catering to both solo play and friendly competition.
+The Player vs. Computer mode is enhanced with an AI that can be set to three different difficulty levels – Easy, Medium, and Hard – providing a varied challenge for players of all skill levels.
+Beyond the core gameplay, the project incorporates sound effects, optional background music, and a dynamic dark/light mode toggle for a personalized experience.
+Celebratory confetti animations and playful animated stickers add a touch of fun, while the responsive design ensures a seamless experience across various devices.

 ## ✨ Features

 *   **Player vs. Computer Mode:** Test your skills against an AI opponent.